Leading creatives can be difficult. In fact, I love having creatives on the teams I lead, but, honestly, they can make leading much messier.

 These quandaries of creatives can actually produce the challenge in leadership – the quandary of leading creatives.
 Within each quandary is a decision I have to make as a leader — knowing when to place boxes around them and when to give them free reign, etc.

 It can be difficult.
-A friend of mine said last week, “The most difficult person to lead is myself.”
+A friend of mine said recently, “The most difficult person to lead is myself.”
 I agree.
 It’s sometimes a quandary.

 But, it often begins with an understanding – of the quandary – and ultimately of the people we are attempting to lead.